Deadsec404/task-manager/DEPLOYMENT.md

 - CapRover instance running and accessible
 - Domain name configured with CapRover
-- Git repository with your code (GitHub, GitLab, Bitbucket, or Azure DevOps)
+- Git repository with your code (GitHub, GitLab, or Bitbucket)

 ### Step 1: Prepare Your Repository